sanjaysarveshcj/Multi-Source-Candidate-Data-Transformer/README.md

 ---

 ## Usage & Examples

+> **Note**: A `sample_input/` directory is included in this repository.
+It contains sample files (Resume PDF, ATS JSON, Text notes, Recruiter CSV) that you can use to test the transformer's capabilities!

 ### Web UI (Analytics Dashboard)
 We provide a premium, glassmorphism-styled web interface for real-time candidate processing.